What is fact? What is truth? What is the solution?

 Answer: Air and water quality worsens

 .
 To prevent health hazards from bacteria and viruses, they must be regularly washed (once a week is recommended).
 Common sense prevails.
 Would you wear your clothes sevearal times a week without washing them?
-Reuse bags harbor bacteria and germs and carry them from store to home...and back again.
-Plastic bags maintain sanitation.
+Reuse bags can harbor bacteria and germs and carry them from store to home...and back again.
+Plastic bags do not.

-It is a well-known fact that residential laundry is perhaps the greatest source of pollution to our water supplies, rivers, streams, lakes, ground water, and oceans.
+It is a well-known fact that residential laundry is one of the greatest sources of pollution to our water supplies, rivers, streams, lakes, ground water, and oceans.
 The pollution affects every last animal and marine organism.

-If reusable bags are washed only once a month (once a week is recommended by health experts), it represents about an 8% increase in washings (due to their nature they should be washed separately).
-An 8% increase in washings is enormous.
+If reusable bags are washed only once a month (once a week is recommended by health experts), it can represent up to an 8% increase in washings (due to their unsanitary nature most consumers put them in a separate wash).
+Even at 1/2 that, a 4% increase in washings is enormous.
 The laundry detergent industry is 6 billion dollars annually in the US.
-Here’s a visual picture of this tremendous volume: Divide the cost of a jumbo economy box of Tide® detergent into $6,000,000,000 and it translates to over 140,000,000 boxes, about 126,000 truckloads.
+Here’s a visual picture of the potential added volume: Divide the cost of a jumbo economy box of Tide® detergent into $6,000,000,000 and it translates to over 140,000,000 boxes, about 126,000 truckloads.

-- 11,200,000 new laundry detergent boxes and plastic jugs into the trash stream.
+- 5,600,000 new laundry detergent boxes or plastic jugs into the trash stream.